top of page

 Following the poignant ceremony, it is a 17-mile relay swim to the lighthouse and Great Lakes Shipwreck Museum at Whitefish Point.
 Captain Ernest McSorley was desperately trying to cover these same 17 miles to reach the shelter of Whitefish Bay when the ship went down.

 * Permit approval is pending at this time.
-Stage 1 may be waitlisted.

 Photo of freighters in Soo Locks